TotallyNewGuy/TotallyNewGuy-TotallyNewGuy.github.io/content/authors/admin/_index.md

 #       Object-oriented programming (OOP) lets you specify relationships between functions and the objects that they can act on, helping you manage complexity in your code.
 This is an intermediate level course, providing an introduction to OOP, using the S3 and R6 systems.
 S3 is a great day-to-day R programming tool that simplifies some of the functions that you write.
 R6 is especially useful for industry-specific analyses, working with web APIs, and building GUIs.
 ---

 As a student with dual majors in Computer Science and Urban Planning , I am committed to integrating A.I. to enhance our living environment.
 I am set to graduate from Northeastern University this year.
 Currently, I am serving as a research assistant at MIT Transit Lab, where I am working on utilizing machine learning to optimize bus dispatching.
 Recently, I completed my capstone research, introducing a novel approach that enables accurate and efficient identification of trajectory outliers.
+My research interests are Spatio-Temporal Data Mining, Intelligent Transportation System, Smart City, Deep Learning, IoT Network